BOARD OF DIRECTORS

 Meg Delahoy

 For over two decades Meg has supported the delivery of major infrastructure and event projects.
-Professional highlights include supporting the delivery of two Summer Olympic Games – London 2012 and Rio 2016– and as Manager of Engineering Services for the Gold Coast 2018 Commonwealth Games, one of the largest sporting events held in Australia.
+Career highlights include summer Olympic Games London 2012 and Rio de Janeiro 2016, managing Engineering Services for the Gold Coast 2018 Commonwealth Games, delivering tourism developments for Australian destination Rottnest Island, and supporting the NEOM initiative to develop mixed-use, tourism, cultural, and sporting assets for THE LINE.

 Elected Director